tucksravin/incidental-fox-productivity/README.md

 ### mvp

-be able to remove times from task by clicking on the time or the bar fix toggl ctx error stop the timeline from lagging a page behind stop project on task entries from also lagging a page behind method to add a task, delete a task, postpone a task by a day, choose a new date for it scaffold and implement all database functions in function folder layout habit tracker/theme page (2 week sections) [no data]
+be able to change time of task by clicking on the time or the bar stop the timeline from lagging a page behind method to add a task, delete a task, postpone a task by a day, choose a new date for it scaffold and implement all database functions in function folder layout habit tracker/theme page (2 week sections) [no data]